 Dr. Andrew M. Clark

 Dr. Clark has served the Link Foundation since 1999 in positions that have included Trustee and Special Advisor, and he currently chairs the Link Foundation’s Fellowship Program in Ocean Engineering and Instrumentation.
 He began his career in the offshore oil industry prior to being awarded a Link Foundation Internship in 1979 at the Harbor Branch Foundation, an organization which was founded in 1971 by J. Seward Johnson, Sr. in collaboration with Edwin A. Link as a non-profit research organization (now known as Harbor Branch Oceanographic Institute at Florida Atlantic University).
 Dr. Clark remained at Harbor Branch for over fifteen years, eventually succeeding Edwin A. Link to head Engineering Research and Development.
 Dr. Clark’s expertise is in ocean engineering and instrumentation and he has founded three successful companies in this field.
 Dr. Clark holds BS and MS degrees in Ocean Engineering from Florida Atlantic University, and a PhD in Ocean Engineering from University of Hawaii.
 He is a licensed Professional Engineer (PE), holds both US and International Patents for underwater vehicle systems, and has authored or coauthored over 50 technical and scientific publications.
-Dr. Clark was elected President of the international Marine Technology Society, received the Lockheed Martin Medal for Ocean Science and Technology, and the Compass Distinguished Achievement Award.
-Dr. Clark is a Trustee of Florida Institute of Technology and serves on the US Committee to the United Nations Educational Scientific and Cultural Organization (UNESCO) Intergovernmental Oceanographic Commission (IOC).
+Dr. Clark was inducted into the Sea-Space Symposium and Cosmos Club in 2003, and is a Fellow of the Explorers Club and the Marine Technology Society where he was elected President of that international organization in 1998 and currently serves as its Vice President for Research, Industry and Technology.
+He received the Lockheed Martin Medal for Ocean Science and Technology in 2003, the Compass – Rolex Distinguished Achievement Award in 2007, and the John Craven Mentorship Award in 2019.
+Dr. Clark is a Trustee of Florida Institute of Technology and Director of the Walter Munk Foundation for the Oceans.
+Since 2010 he has served on the US Committee to the United Nations Educational Scientific and Cultural Organization (UNESCO) Intergovernmental Oceanographic Commission (IOC).

 SPECIAL ADVISORS